 Nonetheless, he added, “the law still has some very bad aspects,” including its classification of a violation as a criminal misdemeanor, with “excessive” penalties.
 He also faulted its definition of a locked container for not specifically including furniture designed to conceal firearms.

 Turan suggested members “bombard” the Town Board before the vote.
 “Write letters, send emails, and make phone calls,” he advised.
 “Write multiple times if you can” and “slide letters underneath the door of the Town Hall.”

 Similarly, he proposed they “make a strong showing and pack the room” before the vote.
 “If we can show we are still energized and determined to not let this law pass, they will likely withdraw it out of fear of damaging their party’s chances at elections this year.”

 All five Town Board members are Democrats.
 The Putnam County Firearm Owners Association belongs to the New York State Rifle and Pistol Association, an affiliate of the National Rifle Association.

 At the same time, Alexandra Dubroff, an organizer of the grassroots Team Philipstown for Safety, which backs the ordinance, on March 20 urged that the Town Board return to its earlier, tougher language.
 In an email to supporters, she wrote that the revised draft “is not strong enough to protect our children adequately” because “it would only require that a gun be locked up if the gun owner is not home.”

 She encouraged residents to ask the board to stipulate that “when there is a child in the home, the gun must be locked up if the owner is home and doesn’t have it under their control.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.